alex370055/batch-processing-AI-image/README.md

 ### Motivation

-I used [Darknet](https://github.com/pjreddie/darknet) for real-time object detection and classification.
-Sometimes you need to collect your own training dataset for train your model.
-I collected training dataset images and fine awesome [tool](https://github.com/tzutalin/labelImg) for labeling images.
-But it generates xml files.
-So I needed to implement tool which translates from ImageNet xml format to Darknet text format.
-Also compatible with latest [YOLOv5](https://github.com/ultralytics/yolov5) by Ultralytics.
+I used [xml-to-txt](https://github.com/Isabek/XmlToTxt)for YOLOv4，and Modified the required orientation transformation for a large number of training images and definitions.